Pearson-Higher-Ed/design/c/inputs/v1.0.0-beta.9/index.md

       - type: narrow image
         src: ./assets/Inputs_box_placeholder.png
         caption: Example placeholder used to provide an example input.

+  - type: two column
+    text: |
+        ## Text area with text counts

+        - When the user start typing (in focus state ), it shows the remaining available characters

+        - The user can type more than the charactors limited in but the error will displayed (and disables the action button).

+    contents:
+      - type: narrow image
+        src: ./assets/Inputs_box_textcount.png

   - type: section
     name: Select